 The harms of the Phase 3 PALISADE trial are summarized in the Key Studies section above and are detailed in Appendix Tables D7 - D11.
 The most common adverse events were gastrointestinal (52% abdominal pain, nausea, vomiting), though most were mild to moderate and the incidence declined in the dose maintenance phase compared with the dose escalation phase, they remained high.
 Withdrawal rates overall (21.0%) and withdrawals due to adverse events (11.6%) were substantially higher than those observed in the placebo group.
-Systemic allergic reactions (14.2% vs. 3.2% placebo) and the use of epinephrine (14.0% vs. 6.5% placebo) were common.
+Systemic allergic reactions (14.2% vs. 3.2% placebo) and the use of epinephrine (14.0% vs. 6.5% placebo) were substantial and more common in the AR101 group.

-The adverse events observed in the Phase 2 ARCOO1 trial were similar to those observed in the PALISADES trial.
+The adverse events observed in the Phase 2 ARC001 trial were similar to those observed in the PALISADES trial.

 The harms of the Phase 3 PEPITES trial are summarized in the Key Studies section above and are detailed in Appendix Tables D7 - D11.
 The most common adverse events were skin reactions at the site of the patches including itching (34.5%) and redness (28.2%).
 Most of these adverse events were mild to moderate.
 The specific adverse events reported in the PEPITES trial are those that the investigators thought could be related to the patch, which is different from most clinical trials.
 Grouped overall adverse event rates are reported in the supplementary online materials for the publication, but not the specific events, such as itching and redness.
 This can impact comparisons across trials.
 For instance, there were 27 adverse events leading to use of epinephrine in the Viaskin Peanut patch group, but only seven of these were considered related to the patch.
-Systemic allergic reactions related to the patch were uncommon (3.8%), though epinephrine use was more frequent (9.2% vs. 3.4% placebo).
-Withdrawal due to adverse events was uncommon in the active treatment group (1.7%), but more than 10% withdrew from the study during one year of follow-up.
+Systemic allergic reactions related to the patch were uncommon (3.8%), though epinephrine use was more frequent in the Viaskin Peanut group (9.2% vs. 3.4% placebo) as were serious or severe adverse events (4.7% vs. 0.8%).
+Withdrawal due to adverse events was uncommon in the active treatment group (1.7%), but more than 10% of patients randomized to Viaskin Peanut withdrew from the study during one year of follow-up.

-As in the Phase 3 trial, the majority of the adverse events were skin reactions related to the patch site and they were mild.
+As in the Phase 3 trial, the majority of the adverse events across the trials were skin reactions related to the patch site and they were mild.
 One of the trials included a two-year, open-label extension during which 57/171 patients (31.6%) discontinued therapy.
 Skin reactions continued to be the most common adverse event, but they decreased with time.